telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

         )
     )

-The example below demonstrates how the CustomDataSourceBuilder equivalent.
+The following example demonstrates how the CustomDataSourceBuilder equivalent.

 ###### Example